Perfect Apple Pie

 For the Crust

-Remove the pie crust from the refrigerator and place on a baking sheet (this makes it easy to move in and out of the oven).
+- Remove the pie crust from the refrigerator and place on a baking sheet (this makes it easy to move in and out of the oven).
 Cover the crust with a piece of parchment paper and fill it with dried beans or pie weights.
 Bake for 20 minutes.
 Take the crust out of the oven; remove the parchment paper and beans/pie weights and tent the edges with a few strips of aluminum foil.
 (The foil will protect the edges from getting too dark.)
 Bake for another 15 to 20 minutes, until the dough is dry and golden.
 Don't worry if the bottom puffs up; just press it down gently with a flat spatula, such as a pancake turner, taking care not to puncture it.
+Let the crust cool to room temperature.

 For the Filling & Baking